RallyTools/RallyRestToolkitForPython/README.rst

-  --rallyPassword=<bar>                 password associated with the Rally UserName --rallyWorkspace=<bar>                Workspace in Rally you want to interact with --rallyProject=<bar>                  Project in Rally you want to interact with --rallyVersion=<bar>                  Rally REST Web Services API version
+  --rallyPassword=<bar>                 password associated with the Rally UserName --rallyWorkspace=<bar>                Workspace in Rally you want to interact with --rallyProject=<bar>                  Project in Rally you want to interact with
 ====================================== =========================================

 Prerequisites
 -------------

- * Python 2.6 or 2.7
+ * Python 2.6 or 2.7 (2.7 is preferred)
- * The most excellent requests_ package, 0.8.2 or better
+ * The requests_ package, 2.0.0 or better (2.0.0 finally includes support for https proxy)
-   Developed using requests 0.9.3.
-   There are reports where requests > 0.9.3 resulted in connection problems (as in not being able to connect) that may be related to SSL.
-   If you are using requests >- 0.9.3, you must also have certifi-0.0.8 (available on PyPI)

 .. _requests: http://github.com/kennethreitz/requests

 Versions
 --------

+   * 1.0.0 -
+            Default WSAPI version in config is v2.0.
+This version is not compatible with Rally WSAPI version 1.x.
+            Adjusted the RallyUrlBuilder (via RallyQueryFormatter) to be more resilient with respect to many more "special" characters (non-alphanumeric).
+            Retrieving the meta data uses the v2.0 schema endpoint.
+            No longer support a version keyword argument when obtaining a Rally instance.

+   * 0.9.4 -
+            Adjusted Rally __init__ to accommodate using requests 0.x, 1.x, 2.x versions.
+            Factored out query building and fixed constructing multi condition queries.
+            Added internal convenience method to handle a list of refs to turn them into a list of single key (_ref) hashes.
+            Added UserIterationCapacity to known entities.
+            Upped default WSAPI version in config to 1.43 Support using of https_proxy / HTTPS_PROXY environment variables.
+            Refactored getAllUsers to include UserProfile information with fewer queries.

+   * 0.9.3 -
+            Fixed Pinger class to use correct ping options on Linux and Windows Updated exception catching and exception raising to Python 2.6/2.7 syntax.

+   * 0.9.2 -
+            Fixed getProject to take optional project name argument.
+            Added HTTP header item in config.py to set Content-TYpe to 'application/json'.
+            Added recognition of verify_ssl_cert=True/False as keyword argment to Rally constructor.
+Explicit specification results in passing a verify=True/False to the underlying requests package.
+This can be useful when dealing with an expired SSL certificate.
-   * 0.9.1 -  Upped default WSAPI version in config.py to 1.30
+            Upped default WSAPI version in config.py to 1.37 to support dyna-types (specifically PortfolioItem and sub-types)..
+            Modified addAttachment to conform with non-backward compatible change in Rally WSAPI involving how an attachment is related to an artifact.
+            Fixed defect in calculating an Attachment file size (use pre-encoded rather than post-encoded size).

+            This release is intended as the final beta before a 1.0 release.

+   * 0.9.1 -
-              All entities that are subclasses of WorkspaceDomainObject now have a details method that show the attribute values in an easy to read multiline format.
+            Upped default WSAPI version in config.py to 1.30 All entities that are subclasses of WorkspaceDomainObject now have a details method that show the attribute values in an easy to read multiline format.
             Dropped attempted discrimination of server value to determine if it is a name or an IPv4 address    No longer look for http_proxy in environment, only https_proxy.
             Introduced convenience methods dealing with attachments.
             Corrected resource URL construction for the major ops (GET, PUT, POST, DEL) when project=None specified (useful for Workspace spanning activities).

    * 0.8.12 - Fixed premature exercise of iterator in initial response

-   * 0.8.11 - Fixed inappropriate error message when initial connect attempt timed out.
+   * 0.8.11 -
+            Fixed inappropriate error message when initial connect attempt timed out.
             Message had stated that the target server did not speak the Rally WSAPI.
             Improved context handling with respect to workspace and project settings.

-   * 0.8.10 - Attempted to bolster proxy handling.
+   * 0.8.10 -
+            Attempted to bolster proxy handling.
-              Limited success as there is an outstanding issue in requests (urllib3) not implementing CONNECT for https over http.
+            Limited success as there is an outstanding issue in equests (urllib3) not implementing CONNECT for https over http.

    * 0.8.9 -  initial attempt at providing proxy support